LBannenberg/magento2-composer-dashboard/README.md

 ```

 ## Known Issues
-* Filters in the installed packages grid don't work.
+* Filters in the grids don't work.
 This feature is not fully implemented yet in the Loki Admin Components.

 ## Corrivate
 (en.wiktionary.org)